tailorv/portifolio/README.md

   * My name
   * My image or something that represents my Brand
   * An “About Me” section
-  *I nclude My background (education, job experience, or why did you decide to take a class on programming, etc)
+  *Include My background (education, job experience, or why did i decided to take a class on programming, etc)
   * My current interests/hobbies/skills